 The question of whether t shirt is capitalized is a common one, especially for those meticulous about grammar and style.
-The answer isn't always straightforward, as it depends on context, style guides, and even personal preference.
+But the answer isn't always straightforward, as it depends on context, style guides, and even personal preference.
 Understanding the nuances of capitalization rules and how they apply to "t shirt" ensures clarity and consistency in your writing, whether you're crafting marketing copy, writing a blog post, or simply communicating with colleagues.

 Main Subheading